 Cicero is consul, Caesar his ruthless young rival, Pompey the republic's greatest general, Crassus its richest man, Cato a political fanatic, Catilina a psychopath, Clodius an ambitious playboy.

-According to her own moral calculations, Katie Carr has earned her affair.
-She's a doctor, and doctors are decent people, and her husband David is the Angriest Man in Holloway.
-When David suddenly becomes good, Katie's sums no longer add up, and she is forced to ask herself some questions
+According to her own complex moral calculations, Katie Carr has earned her affair.
+She's a doctor, after all, and doctors are decent people and on top of that, her husband David is the self-styled Angriest Man in Holloway.
+When David suddenly becomes good however, properly, maddeningly, give-away-all-his-money-good, Katie's sums no longer add up and she is forced to ask herself some very hard questions